 Some people may worry about heart palpitations during menopause as the two can be linked.
-Most menopausal heart palpitations are harmless, but people should consult a doctor to be sure.
+If a person experiences chest pain during menopause, it is advisable to a contact a doctor.

 Some may view menopause as a significant milestone: a transition into middle age.
 Others may worry about well-known symptoms, such as hot flashes and night sweats.

 Although menopause is a natural and healthy transition, it can come with some uncomfortable side effects.
 Common symptoms include vaginal dryness, discomfort during sex, difficulty sleeping, low mood, anxiety, reduced sex drive, and problems with memory and concentration.

 Heart palpitations are not widely talked about with regards to menopause and are thus more likely to take menopausal people by surprise.
 They can occur because of hormone changes during not just menopause but also periods and pregnancy, and they are often temporary.

 Heart palpitations are also called irregular heartbeats or arrhythmias.
 These are heartbeats that are suddenly more noticeable than regular heartbeats.